A3Tom/Benchmarking_RibbitHole/dotnet/Reflection/README.md

 I thought reflection would perform far better than this ... turns out it's pretty shanner as a go-to tool.
 I'm surprised at how 'slow' LINQ performed given how gid it is to use - but in the order of nanoseconds for most use cases probably isn't at all a concern for 99.999% of C# use cases

+So the moral of the story is that using reflection still should be considered as a last resort in terms of performance.
+With this being said there is a large argument to be made for it's uses in scenarios where you can absorb the cost of performance in order to allow your code to be more reliable and robust.

+It is fun to write though ... so I still love it, even if it is a tortoise